Skip to footer content

 .NET MAUI Barcode Scanner SDK: Build a Cross-Platform Scanner in Minutes: Image 2 - Output for scanning a PDF with QR codes within it

-The ReadPdf() method scans all pages of a PDF and returns barcode data along with page numbers, making it easy to process documents containing multiple barcodes.
+The ReadPdf() method scans all pages of a PDF and returns barcode data along with page numbers, making it straightforward to process documents containing multiple barcodes.
+If the PDF spans dozens of pages, consider passing a BarcodeReaderOptions object with PageNumbers set to a specific range to limit the scan to relevant pages and reduce processing time.

 How Do You Handle Multiple Barcodes and QR Codes?